AdobeDocs/experience-manager-headless-adaptive-forms.sv-SE/help/enable-headless-adaptive-forms-and-core-components-on-forms-cloud-service.md

 ---
-title: Aktivera Headless Adaptive Forms på AEM Forms as a Cloud Service
+title: Aktivera Headless Adaptive Forms i AEM Forms as a Cloud Service
 seo-title: Step-by-Step Guide for enabling Headless Adaptive Forms on AEM Forms as a Cloud Service
 description: Lär dig hur du aktiverar headless adaptive forms på AEM Forms as a Cloud Service med vår steg-för-steg-guide.
 I vår självstudiekurs får du hjälp med processen så att du enkelt kan aktivera den här kraftfulla funktionen i din AEM Forms-miljö.
 seo-description: Learn how to enable headless adaptive forms on AEM Forms as a Cloud Service with our step-by-step guide.
 Our tutorial walks you through the process, making it easy to enable this powerful feature for your AEM Forms environment.